 Learning & Teaching Modes

 - Clinical Skills sessions - The Simulation Suites provide a state of the art clinical training venue with dedicated nursing lecturers with expertise in simulation.
 Students will perform skills such as assessment of haemodynamic and ventilation support systems, conduct a primary and secondary survey and relate the fundamentals of care to the critical care nursing environment.
 Establishing effective communication exchanges using ISBAR and principles of Team Stepps will be very relevant for student’s clinical placement.
 This course provides skills and knowledge that enable students to participate at a level commensurate with their progression.
-Students work closely with university Lecturer A staff (Clinical Lecturers) and clinicians to reinforce learning and ensure consistency of course objectives.
+Students work closely with university Lecturer A staff (Clinical Lecturers), the course co-ordinators and clinicians to reinforce learning and ensure consistency of course objectives.
 The objective of the professional experience associated with this course is to provide students an opportunity to interact with critical care settings such as intensive care, emergency and coronary care.
 At this stage of the program students would be expected to assume responsibility (under supervision) for the care of 1-2 people who are critically ill.

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.WORKLOAD